 Animals can be cloned using embryo transplants.
-In this process, the animals are cloned naturally, using sexual reproduction.
+In this process, the animals are cloned through a method that begins with sexual reproduction.
 Below is the process for embryo transplants.

-1. Egg cells from an animal with desirable traits are artificially fertilised with sperm cells from an animal with desirable traits.
+1. Egg cells from one animal with desirable traits are artificially fertilised with sperm cells from another animal with desirable traits.

 2. Then, the egg is left to develop into an early-stage embryo.

-3. The early-stage embryo is split into many smaller cells before the cells become specialised.
+3. The early-stage embryo is divided into multiple embryos before the cells become specialised.

 4. This forms many identical embryos, which are transplanted into host mothers, where the embryos will grow and develop.